jake-87/ksm/spec.md

 ### opcodes

-Opcodes are formed by a sequence of 8 bytes, like so:
+Opcodes are formed by a sequence of 8 or 16 bytes, like so:

 `02 b7 55 00`

+`16 00 10 22 02 ab 2a a3`

-The first is the opcode, the other three are operands.
+The first is the opcode, the other three or seven are operands.

 ### types of opcodes